 Assembling the Citrus Salad

-- Place the arugula in the base of the bowl
+- Place the arugula in the base of the bowl.

-- Arrange the orange slices
+- Arrange the orange slices.

-- Add the cooled, sliced, roasted beets
+- Add the cooled, sliced, roasted beets.

-- Drizzle with citrus salad dressing and serve
+- Drizzle with citrus salad dressing.

 Notes